Updated on 7.15.2018

 4. The Publisher’s Use of Information

-The Publisher may use Candidate/Client Information to provide its services to Candidates and Clients including but not limited to services that the Publisher deems in its sole discretion will be beneficial to Candidate and/or Clients.
+The Publisher may use Candidate/Client Information to provide its services to Candidates and Clients including but not limited to services that the Publisher deems in its sole discretion will be beneficial to Candidates and/or Clients.
 These services may include contact with Candidates and Clients to offer participation in surveys, opinion polls, introduce new services, and update existing information.
 The Publisher reserves the right to aggregate Candidate/Client Information (hereinafter referred to as the “Publisher’s Aggregate Use Information”) into meaningful statistical data that the Publisher believes will be useful and important information for itself, Candidates, and Clients alike.
 The Publisher’s Aggregate Use Information will not contain personally identifiable information of any one Candidate and/or Client that is not considered information generally available to the public.

 5. Third Parties